 To forgive is to choose peace and happiness above all else.
 It’s a sign that you’d rather be at peace and loving your own life than living in someone else’s world.

 8. Assuming that happiness will come only when we attain certain goals.

-Happy people aren’t lucky — blessed, maybe, but not lucky.
+Happy people aren’t lucky—blessed, maybe, but not lucky.
 Happy people are blessed because they continue to commit to their happiness regardless of what’s going on around them.
-They receive happiness because they make happy efforts.
+They enjoy happiness because they make consistent happy efforts.

 - Which bad habits are you working on setting free?

 - Which positive habits are you practicing today?

 Please share any helpful insights, positive intentions, lessons learned, or experiences with me in the comments.